-The maximum aggregate number of Common Shares issuable to Participants at any time pursuant to the RSU Plan may not exceed 3,103,062 Common Shares at the time of a grant of the RSU.
-However, if any RSU has been vested and redeemed, then the number of Common Shares into which such RSU was redeemed shall become available to be issued under all Security-Based Compensation Plans.

-The number of Common Shares issuable to any individual under any Security-Based Compensation Plan of the Company shall not, within a one-year period, exceed 5% of the number of Common Shares outstanding immediately prior to the subject grant.
+- The maximum aggregate number of Common Shares issuable to Participants at any time pursuant to the Amended RSU Plan, together with all other Security-Based Compensation Plans of the Company, may not exceed 9,362,000 outstanding Common Shares at the time of a grant of the RSU.
+However, if any RSU has been vested and redeemed, then the number of Common Shares into which such RSU was redeemed shall become available to be issued under all Security-Based Compensation Plans. - The number of Shares issuable to any individual under any Security-Based Compensation Arrangement of the Company shall not, within a one-year period, exceed 5% of the number of Common Shares outstanding immediately prior to the subject grant.